imgix/imgix-webfolder-router/README.md

 Warnings and Recommendations
 ----------------------------

 * This will potentially cause slower fetch times due to the use of redirects.
-This **only** applies to the first time the image is requested via imgix.
+This **only** applies to the first time the image is requested via imgix or when the cache expires.
+* Be careful changing the Base URL on a previously used top-level folder, because any previously requested images from the old Base URL will have been cached by the CDN.
+While it's unlikely there will be a collision with a change, you may still want to [purge images](http://www.imgix.com/docs/tutorials/purging-images) that were cached using the old Base URL.
 * Run this process under supervision
 * This server would be a single-point of failure for images.
 It may be necessary to run this behind a load balancer.